vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 ## Fees

-A fee is taken from all transfers, and paid out to validators in a similar manner to the existing [infrastructure fees](0061-REWP-pos_rewards.md).
+A fee is taken from all transfers (except transfers from a vested account), and paid out to validators in a similar manner to the existing [infrastructure fees](0061-REWP-pos_rewards.md).
 For recurring transfers, the fee is charged each time the transfer occurs.

 The fee is determined by the `transfer.fee.factor` and is subject to a cap defined by the multiplier `transfer.fee.maxQuantumAmount` as specified in the network parameters, which governs the proportion of each transfer taken as a fee.